HYang1996/SmartMeshIP-Node-RED-Watson-IoT-Platform/System-Overview/README.md

 # Project Description #

+The aim of this project is to establish an end-to-end IoT system which can be deployed in a designated room, monitor the environment, collect and transmit data, store data, and allow the user to interact with the device and the data remotely.

+The project strives to provide an intuitive and low-maintenance system which allows it to be implemented easily by a student with little or no prior knowledge.

+By the end of the project, both the software and the hardware infrastructure is created.
+Detailed descriptions, explanation and tips are documented for each part of the system, allowing any new user of the system to become accustomed to the setup and maintenance processes.

 # System Structure #

 The overall structure of the implemented end-to-end system is shown in the digram below: